 In view of their nature and purpose, weapons and ammunitions possess hazards which are necessary in order to achieve the desired combat effect.
-It is not therefore possible to create completely safe systems.

 However, the risks pertaining to a weapon and ammunition system from a life cycle perspective can partially be eliminated or limited.
 During design and manufacture, most risks can be mitigated through design measures and effective production control.

-Certain risks may remain after manufacture.
+Certain risks may remain after delivery.
 These risks are reduced through restrictions on use and safety regulations, and through training in handling of the system.